NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 jitter_solve
 -------------

-The ``jitter_solve`` program takes as input several overlapping images and linescan camera models in CSM format (such as for LRO NAC, CTX, HiRISE, Airbus Pleiades, DigitalGlobe, etc., :numref:`csm`) and adjusts each individual camera position and orientation in the linescan model to make them more consistent to each other and to the ground.
+The ``jitter_solve`` program takes as input several overlapping images and linescan and/or frame camera models in CSM format (such as for LRO NAC, CTX, HiRISE, Airbus Pleiades, DigitalGlobe, etc., :numref:`csm`) and adjusts each individual camera position and orientation in the linescan model to make them more consistent to each other and to the ground.

 The goal is to reduce the effect of unmeasured perturbations in the linescan sensor as it acquires the data.
 This is quite analogous to